 2. Analyze your existing customer journeys

-Customer journey analysis is a key step in improving your conversion rate.
+Customer journey analysis is a key step in improving your online conversion rates for your ecommerce business.

 You need to dive deeper into your customer data and conversion metrics to learn where your customers are buying – and where they’re not.
 Once you know how customers are behaving on your site, you can form hypotheses about how to increase your conversion rate.